percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 Any given RTP media flow can be identified by its SSRC, and endpoints might send more than one at a time and change the mix of media flows transmitted during the life of a conference.

 Thus, endpoints **MUST** maintain a list of SSRCs from received RTP flows and each SSRC's associated E2E Key(i) information.
-Following a change of the KEK (i.e., EKT Key), prior E2E Key(i) information **SHOULD** be retained long enough to ensure that late-arriving or out-of-order packets can be successfully decrypted and rendered.
-The endpoint **MUST** discard the E2E Key(i) and KEK information when it leaves the conference.
+Following a change of the KEK (i.e., EKT Key), prior E2E Key(i) information **SHOULD** be retained for a period long enough to ensure that late-arriving or out-of-order packets from other endpoints can be successfully decrypted.
+The endpoint **MUST** discard the E2E Key(i) and KEK information no later than when it leaves the conference.

 If there is a need to encrypt one or more RTP header extensions end-to-end, an encryption key is derived from the end-to-end SRTP master key to encrypt header extensions as per [@!RFC6904].
 The MDD will not be able use the information contained in those header extensions encrypted with E2E keys.
-See To Do List in (#dolist).
+See (#dolist) for an follow up item in the To Do list.

 ## HBH Keys and Hop Operations